Golf Courses in Dumfries

-At our Country House Hotel you can play an enjoyable round of at Thornhill where Andrew Coltart honed his skills just a mile north of the hotel or try the challenge of the famous Solway links course at Southerness, designed by Mackenzie Ross in 1947.
+At our Country House Hotel you can play an enjoyable round of golf at Thornhill where Andrew Coltart honed his skills just a mile north of the hotel, or, try the challenge of the famous Solway links course at Southerness originally designed by Mackenzie Ross in 1947.

 With a choice of 30 golf courses – you can play serious golf or just a few rounds of holiday golf to your heart’s content.
 There are also driving ranges and golf professionals to help you hone your skills.
 If this is not enough then Royal Troon is just an hour to the north.
 Below you will find a sample of some of the local courses within striking distance of the Hotel.